LorenzoPegorari/cv-resume/README.md

 # cv-resume

-This repo contains the source files of the Curriculum Vitae of [Lorenzo Pegorari](https://github.com/LorenzoPegorari).
+This page contains the Curriculum Vitae of [Lorenzo Pegorari](https://github.com/LorenzoPegorari).

 ## Links